rbrecheisen/RapidExplorer/README.txt

-RAPID-X - Radiological Analysis and Processing for Imaging Data Explorer
+RapidX - Radiological analysis and processing for imaging data eXplorer